FREQUENTLY ASKED QUESTIONS

 I am trained, experienced, and qualified to work with children, adolescents, adults, individuals, couples, and families.
-My current passion is in empowering young adults/adults to find meaning/purpose in all areas of their lives.
+My current passion is in empowering students and other young adults to navigate and adjust to difficult transitions.

 WILL WHAT I SHARE BE KEPT PRIVATE?

 Absolutely!
 All of your conversations with me are completely confidential.
 Information is shared only with your written permission.
-Exceptions to confidentiality are rare and include when a person poses a threat to his/her own safety or the safety of someone else or when it is court-ordered.
+Exceptions to confidentiality are rare and include when a person poses a threat to his/her/their own safety or the safety of someone else or when it is court-ordered.

 HOW DO I REACH YOU?

 You can also call me at (305) 204-1612.
 I am often not immediately available so if you reach my voicemail, please leave a message so I know to return your call.

 I attempt to return all voicemails and emails within 24-48 hours, excluding weekends and holidays.